hokorobi/numbers.vim/bundle/vim-autocomplpop/README.markdown

 * Perl
 * Python
 * Ruby
+* VimScript
 * SAS

 ## Changes

-* Add default behaviors for JavaScript, Coffee, LiveScript, PHP, and SAS.
+* Add default behaviors for JavaScript, Coffee, LiveScript, PHP, VimScript and SAS.
 * Add a new option `acp_set_completeopt_noselect` to control whether to select the first item in the popup menu.
 * Fix various bugs in the original plugin.